 Remember to schedule dental check-up and teeth cleanings with our dentist every six months.
 While the recommendation in the past was to schedule dental appointments every 12 months, that may not be enough to stop the development of gingivitis and periodontal disease.
 By having your mouth examined and your teeth professionally cleaned every six months, signs of gum disease and cavities can be found at the earliest stages when it’s most easily treatable.
 You can also schedule appointments more often than every six months.
 If you notice that your gums are bleeding when you floss or that your gums or teeth are sore, you can schedule an appointment immediately so that the causes can be found and treated.

-To schedule your next dental teeth cleaning appointment with our family dentist in Melbourne, FL, give us a call today at 321-724-1400.
+We hope these 7 ways to prevent periodontal disease have helped to bring awareness and if you’d like to schedule your next dental teeth cleaning appointment with our family dentist in Melbourne, FL, give us a call today at 321-724-1400.